henrik1234/yarn-circleci-monorepo/README.md

 1. We're grossly misusing cache as a build and deploy flag
 2. Our job control is limited so more complex workflows may not be able to leverage the `test-build-flag` alias
+3. A service's `package.json` must change to bust the build flag cache; generally speaking, that means bumping the version of the service at the least
 3. CircleCI's API is limited
     - We can't tell Circle that we skipped the build, it assumes the step succeeded which is a little misleading
     - We can't easily retry a step that we "skipped" due to a build flag, we have to go bump the service's version